There’s been a heated debate concerning Quietrock vs. Double Drywall regarding cost, efficiency, and ease of installation.

 Only a skill saw can be used to trim or cut the panels.
 Specialized skills are also necessary during installation on walls, floors, or ceilings.

 STC rating for these panels ranges from 52 to 74 depending on the wall, ceiling, and floor construction.
-They cost about 350 dollars for a 4 by 8 inches panel.
+They cost about 350 dollars for a 4 by 8 feet panel.

-The EZ-SNAP panels are 5/8 in thickness and come in sheets of 4 by 8,9, or 10 inches.
+The EZ-SNAP panels are 5/8 in thickness and come in sheets of 4 by 8,9, or 10 feet.

 As the name suggests, these sheets snap and score quickly and can be used in standard drywall for better soundproofing.